Palestinians in Gaza mourn Iran's Soleimani

 Leaders of the Islamist Hamas group, which rules Gaza, and of the Palestinian Islamic Jihad faction, both backed by Iran, joined mourners at a tent erected in Soleimani’s honor in the heart of Gaza City.

-Flags of the United States and Israel were laid on the ground for visitors to tread on as they entered, passing murals of Soleimani.
+Flags of the United States and Israel were laid on the ground for visitors to tread on as they entered, passing posters of Soleimani.
 The flags were later set on fire.

 “We are loyal to those who stood with the resistance and with Palestine and we hold the U.S administration and the Zionist occupation fully responsible for the consequences of this deplorable crime,” said Ismail Radwan, a Hamas official.